ariel-avi/iavsd-2021-238/index.md

 # Multi-Objective Optimization of Suspension Kinematics

-This page presents extra material obtained in the case study presented on conference paper 238 - Multi-Objective Optimization of Suspension Kinematics of a Race Car, published in [IAVSD 2021](https://iavsd2021.ru/).
+This page presents extra material obtained in the case study presented on conference paper 238 - Multi-Objective Optimization of Suspension Kinematics of a Race Car, published* in [IAVSD 2021](https://iavsd2021.ru/).

+(*) Full paper submitted, publication confirmation pending.

 Authors:
 - [Ariel Avi](https://www.linkedin.com/in/aviariel/)
 - [Claude Rouelle](https://www.linkedin.com/in/claude-rouelle-1810409/)
 - [Andrea Piga Carboni](https://www.linkedin.com/in/andrea-piga-carboni-032706180/)

+## Overview

+The optimization was run on a AWS c5a.8xlarge Ubuntu instance, running on 32 parallel threads.
+The total time needed to run the 4000 generations was approximately 9 hours and 42 minutes.
+The genetic algorithm settings were:
+- Maximum generations: 4000
+- Population size: 300
+- Mutation rate: 5%
+- Mutation method: Gaussian mutation, 2mm standard deviation
+- Crossover method: Voluminal BLX-alpha, alpha=2$
+- Selection for reproduction: Ranked, 1 rank per generation
+- Selection for replacement: Truncation, 150 individuals per generation

 ## Baseline Suspension